 Machel, Mr Killa wow fans at Soca Spree

-Now in its 14th year, Soca Spree kickstarts the Carnival season in Tobago.
-Other artistes at the event included Preedy, Voice, Patrice Roberts, Blaxx, Nadia Batson, Lyrical, Mr Killa, Skinny Fabulous and Neil ‘Iwer’ George.
+Now in its 14th year, Soca Spree kick-started last weekend.
+Other artistes at the event included Preedy, Voice, Patrice Roberts, Blaxx, Nadia Batson, Lyrical, Mr Killa, Skinny Fabulous and Neil "Iwer" George.

 “The line-up was simply irresistible,” said one happy fan.

-Mr Killa (Hollis Mapp) performed his 2019 song, Run With It, with fans picking up persons, as well as available items including two plastic barrels, to run with.
+Mr Killa (Hollis Mapp) performed his 2019 song Run With It, with fans picking up people, as well as available items, including two plastic barrels, to run with.

+Last week Wednesday, the police warned people against breaking the law during the performance of this song.
+Mr Killa told fans to pick up only what rightfully belonged to them.

-Montano rendered a sterling performance for the Tobago audience, giving them such hits as Toco Loco, Fast Wine, Soca Kingdom, Mr Fete and Famalay, among others.
+Montano gave a sterling performance for the Tobago audience, giving them such hits as Toco Loco, Fast Wine, Soca Kingdom, Mr Fete and Famalay.

 Reply to "Machel, Mr Killa wow fans at Soca Spree"